Dr. Mohamed Laradji

 - Access to a variety of medium to large scale computer clusters.

-Above: Two snapshots from a DPD computer simulation of a two-component lipid vesicle.
+Above: Snapshot from a DPD computer simulation of a binary, immiscible polymer blend in thin film form.